Alex Rowley: Shadow Cabinet

-Rowley was Scottish Labour Spokesperson for Communities and Local Government from October 2018 until September 2019.
+From October 2018 to September 2019, Rowley served as Scottish Labour Spokesperson for Communities and Local Government.
 During the 2019 Scottish budget process, Rowley was reprimanded by the Scottish Labour leader due to Rowley's personal discussions with the SNP Finance Secretary about supporting the budget in exchange for cuts to local government being substituted for Higher Education cuts in breach of Scottish Labour Party policy and undermining the budget spokesperson James Kelly.

 Rowley became Scottish Labour Spokesperson for Brexit and Constitutional Relations in September 2019.
 In November 2020, he was moved to the role of shadow economy minister.
 He nominated Monica Lennon in the 2021 Scottish Labour leadership election.
 After Anas Sarwar won the leadership election, he promoted Rowley to Shadow Cabinet Secretary for Transport, Infrastructure and Connectivity.

+On 6 March 2025, he announced he would stand down at the 2026 Scottish Parliament election.

 Personal life

-Rowley has three grown-up children, and also has a granddaughter.
-He is the father of Danielle Rowley, who was elected as MP for Midlothian at the 2017 general election.
+Rowley has three adult children, a granddaughter, and a grandson.
+He is the father of Danielle Rowley, who served as MP for Midlothian from the 2017 general election until the 2019 general election.

 On 15 November 2017, Rowley resigned as deputy leader and referred himself to an internal investigation after a former partner took to the Scottish Sun to accuse him of sending her disrespectful text messages four years previously.
 Former Scottish Labour leader Kezia Dugdale and leadership candidate Anas Sarwar called for Rowley to be suspended from the party while the investigation was carried out.
 Rowley claimed there was a determined attempt to use the media to damage him and his family for political purposes.
 The investigation concluded there was no case to answer as the party had not received a formal complaint.
 A party spokesperson added: "The party was approached by newspapers with unsubstantiated claims, with no evidence shared with the Labour party prior to publication in the Sun newspaper."